 When you hear someone use either of these languages, it is immediately clear that both Japanese and Korean sound quite different.
 Without some prior familiarity with the other language, speakers of each individual language would not be able to understand one another.

-However, if you begin to examine the languages' constituent parts and structural elements more closely, you'll start to notice increasing parallels.
-It would be much simpler to learn Korean or Japanese if you already know one of those languages.
+However, if you begin to examine the languages’ constituent parts and structural elements more closely, you’ll start to notice increasing parallels.
+Learning Korean or Japanese would be much simpler if you already know one of those languages.

 The sentence structure and word order of both languages i.e subject + object + verb sentence structure is the most prominent example of similarities between the two languages.